NERC-CEH/UKCEH_Summer_School/README.md

    > !python -m pip install -r requirements.txt

+Workshop 1 consists of Python scripts rather than Jupyter notebooks.
+It therefore requires a Python environment to run locally, or alternatively can be run directly in GitHub Codespaces using the pre-configured environment.

 If you would like help setting up the environment on your local machine or another platform, we are happy to provide support.

 </details>